KeturahDev/CatBoard/README.md

 * As a user, I want to be able to GET all posts related to boards.
 * As a user, I want to be able to POST boards.
 * As a user, I want to be able to POST posts to boards.
+* As a user, I want to be able to POST comments to posts.
+* As a user, I want to be able to PUT/Update specific boards.
-* As a user, I want to be able to see a list of all groups.
+* As a user, I want to be able to PUT/Update specific posts.
-* As a user, I want to input date parameters and retrieve only messages posted during that timeframe.
+* As a user, I want to be able to DELETE specific boards.
-* As a user, I want to be able to PUT and DELETE messages, but only if I wrote them.
-(Start by requiring a user_name param to match the user_name of the author on the message.
-You can always try authentication later.)
+* As a user, I want to be able to DELETE specific posts.

 ### API Endpoints